We'd like to introduce you to our Concierge Team and share some favourite local insights to Brisbane before you arrive.

-Favourite Cafés: Would be the Cliff Cafe on Kangeroo Point cliffs.
-Good food but the view of the city and ridge is to die for
+Favourite Cafés: Would be the Cliff Cafe on Kangaroo Point cliffs.
+Good food but the view of the city and ridge is to die for.

 Best Tour: Best tour would have to be one through Eco Safari through Brisbane.
 Private driver that knows everything about Brisbane.
 Tour goes at your own a pace and doesn’t follow an itinerary as the driver just heads to the main points of interest and anything you would like to go see.

-If I had 60 minutes: Depending on the time of day I’d head down to Eagle Street Pier where I’d go for a walk along the broad walk and then find myself at Riverbar and Kitchen for a drink and meal with friends or on my own while enjoying the view of the cliffs and Storey Bridge.
+If I had 60 minutes: Depending on the time of day I’d head down to Eagle Street Pier where I’d go for a walk along the boardwalk and then find myself at Riverbar and Kitchen for a drink and meal with friends or on my own while enjoying the view of the cliffs and Story Bridge.
 Perfect spot in the afternoon, leading into the evening.

 The second option would be to head out to Moreton Island for a day of snorkelling, 4x4ing and relaxing on the beautiful beach.
 Only a hour ferry ride from Brisbane, Moreton’s a great place to spend the day at one of two islands just off the coast of Australia.

 Best Coffee: Coffee Anthology on Margaret St is your prestige brew, otherwise I personally enjoy a morning to-go from Sugar & Spice on Adelaide St near ANZAC Square, or Felix For Goodness (formerly Felix Espresso & Wine Bar) in Burnett Lane off King George Square.